We often hear questions about high school health (and everything else homeschooling).

 - Teens don’t like to waste their time on anything that is not necessary to know.
 So we respect that by keeping lessons short and sweet.

-- Teens want to understand and remember what they learn, so the writing style is accessible to most homeschool high schoolers.
+- They want to understand and remember what they learn, so the writing style is accessible to most homeschool high schoolers.

-- Teens want assignments and tests that are fair, so we created tests that, if teens have digested the material, they will remember (no trick questions).
+- Homeschool high schoolers want assignments and tests that are fair, so we created tests that, if teens have digested the material, they will remember (no trick questions).

 - Many teens want to level-up, so we included meaningful enrichment activities that they can choose from to earn an Honors credit in an enjoyable way.